 | $2,000 | ~18 months | ~$5,100 |

 Doubling the minimum payment from $750 to $1,500 cuts the timeline from 8 years to 26 months and saves over $34,000 in interest.
-This is why finding even $300–$500 of extra monthly cash — through reduced spending, a side income, or a tax refund — has an outsized impact on debt payoff timelines.
+That's why finding even $300 to $500 of extra monthly cash, whether through trimmed spending, a side income, or a tax refund, has such an outsized effect on how fast debt disappears.

 Use the Loan Prepayment Calculator to model lump-sum payments.
-If you receive a $3,000 tax refund or a work bonus and apply it directly to your highest-rate debt, the calculator shows exactly how many months it shaves off your timeline.
-For a $15,000 credit card balance at 22% with $400/month payments, a single $3,000 lump-sum payment reduces the payoff by roughly 9 months and saves approximately $2,800 in interest.
+If you get a $3,000 tax refund or a work bonus and put it straight toward your highest-rate debt, the calculator shows exactly how many months it shaves off your timeline.
+For a $15,000 credit card balance at 22% with $400 monthly payments, a single $3,000 lump-sum payment cuts the payoff by roughly 9 months and saves approximately $2,800 in interest.

 Step 5: Tackle Credit Cards First, Then Student Loans

-Credit cards represent the most expensive debt most Americans carry.
-The Credit Card Calculator makes the minimum payment trap viscerally clear: on a $10,000 balance at 22% APR, the issuer's suggested minimum starts at roughly $200 and slowly decreases as the balance falls — which is exactly what keeps you in debt for 9+ years while the card company collects $12,000 in interest on a $10,000 debt.
+Credit cards are the most expensive debt most Americans carry.
+The Credit Card Calculator makes the minimum payment trap plain: on a $10,000 balance at 22% APR, the issuer's suggested minimum starts around $200 and slowly shrinks as the balance falls, which is exactly what keeps you in debt for 9-plus years while the card company collects $12,000 in interest on a $10,000 debt.

 Pay credit cards before any other debt except tax liens and debts in active collections threatening a lawsuit.
-The 20–24% APR on credit cards is almost never beaten by investment returns on a risk-adjusted basis.
+The 20 to 24% APR on credit cards is almost never beaten by investment returns once you adjust for risk.

-Federal student loans: Approach these differently.
-Federal loans carry fixed rates of 5–8%, offer income-driven repayment (IDR) options, and may qualify for Public Service Loan Forgiveness (PSLF) after 120 qualifying payments if you work for a government agency or qualifying nonprofit.
-If you are on an IDR plan and heading toward PSLF, making extra payments actively hurts you — you pay more now and reduce the forgiven amount.
-Run PSLF math before throwing extra cash at federal student loans.
+Federal student loans deserve different handling.
+They carry fixed rates of 5 to 8%, offer income-driven repayment options, and may qualify for Public Service Loan Forgiveness after 120 qualifying payments if you work for a government agency or qualifying nonprofit.
+If you're on an IDR plan heading toward PSLF, extra payments actually work against you.
+You pay more now and shrink the amount that eventually gets forgiven.
+Run the PSLF math before throwing extra cash at federal student loans.

-Private student loans: These carry none of the federal protections.
-No IDR, no forgiveness, and rates typically run 7–14%.
-Private student loans should be treated like personal loans — paid aggressively once your credit cards are cleared.
+Private student loans carry none of the federal protections.
+No income-driven repayment, no forgiveness, and rates that typically run 7 to 14%.
+Treat them like personal loans: pay them down aggressively once your credit cards are cleared.

-Auto loans and mortgages: These secured loans carry lower rates and are lower priority than unsecured high-rate debt.
-An auto loan at 7% or a mortgage at 7% should only receive extra payments after credit cards and high-rate personal loans are fully paid.
+Auto loans and mortgages are secured loans with lower rates, so they sit lower on the priority list than unsecured high-rate debt.
+An auto loan at 7% or a mortgage at 7% should only get extra payments once credit cards and high-rate personal loans are fully paid off.

 Step 6: Build a $1,000 Emergency Fund Before Paying Down Debt

-This step belongs before the payoff plan, not after it.
-Most financial planners recommend the following sequence:
+This step actually belongs before the payoff plan, not after it.
+Most financial planners recommend roughly this sequence:

 - Save $1,000 as a starter emergency fund (one to two weeks of expenses)

-- Capture any employer 401(k) match in full — this is a 50–100% guaranteed return on that contribution
+- Capture any employer 401(k) match in full, a 50 to 100% guaranteed return on that contribution

-- Pay off all high-interest debt (anything above 7–8% APR) aggressively using avalanche or snowball
+- Pay off all high-interest debt (anything above 7 to 8% APR) aggressively using avalanche or snowball

 - Build the emergency fund to three to six months of expenses